By Heather Rhoades

 Halloween Pumpkin Growing Tip #5 – Plant your Pumpkins with Companions

 Squash bugs are the #1 killers of pumpkin vines.
 To help repel them from your pumpkin plant, plant some companion plants near your pumpkin plant.
-Catnip, radishes, nasturtiums, marigolds, petunias and mint are all plants that squash bugs do not like and will keep squash bugs from the growing pumpkins.
+Plants that squash bugs do not like and will keep squash bugs from the growing pumpkins include:

 Halloween Pumpkin Growing Tip #6 – Keep the Stem